 The following paragraphs contain some of the most poignant and simultaneously soul-sapping words I’ve ever read.
 I won’t waste time on any commentary except to say that this resonates with me because I know exactly what is meant here from experience.
-I know the flavor of the banal art produced not by the forgivable immaturity of atheistic communism (which was still full of misplaced purpose and real conviction) but by the comfortable secularism and horizonless, dead-endedness of a human society that only rises to the level of pretend conviction at most, and more often only itching and scratching:Continue reading
+I know the flavor of the banal art produced not by the forgivable immaturity of atheistic communism (which at least had real conviction) but by the comfortable, horizonless, dead-endedness of a society that only rises to the level of pretend conviction at most, and more often only ape-ish itching and scratching:Continue reading

 Q. Does your Church believe people will go to hell for being gay?

 Q. But being gay is a sin, right?

 Q. Then why doesn’t your Church allow gay marriage?
 Continue reading

 In the Western Tradition of the Church, yesterday was Trinity Sunday.
 This always comes the Sunday after Pentecost, and it celebrates the reality that God has been revealed to us as the Father, the Son, and the Holy Spirit.
 The Eastern Tradition recognizes that this complete revelation of God occurs on Pentecost, when all three persons of the Trinity have been revealed to us, and so Pentecost doubles as Trinity Sunday in the East.
 Continue reading